nickw444/deebot-t8/README.md

 ## TODO

-- [ ] Handle error and offline cases
 - [ ] Support for building a map image using map received map data in real time
 - [ ] Code quality: strict type checking with Mypy
 - [ ] Code quality: Formating with black